 Students will understand the economics of abundance of natural resources such as oil and gas and be familiar with policies that let countries make the most out of such resources.
 On completion of the course, the student will have:

 - obtained knowledge :

-- have a broad understanding of the functioning of energy markets, firm behaviour in the resource industries, environmental aspects of the use of natural resources, and macroeconomic aspects of natural resource extraction and revenue management
+- have a broad understanding of firm behaviour in the resource industries, macroeconomic aspects of natural resource extraction, environmental aspects of the use of natural resources and how to prepare for various types of climate-related risks

 - be familiar with the central academic literature on these topics

 - know about the analytical approaches typically applied to answer questions within these areas, including both theory and empirics

 - know about popular policies within these areas

 - be able to explain relationships between natural resources, economic development and the environment in a stringent and academic manner

 - be able to write up and present an academic analysis as part of a team